meteor-useraccounts/meteor/packages/identity/API.md

 `identityService.name` is the name of the identity service.

-`identityService.isValid` is a required function which takes an identity and returns true if the identity is valid.
+`identityService.verify` is a function which takes an identity, verifies that it represents the end user that it claims to, and returns an identifier corresponding to that end user.
+The returned identifier is unique within the service and never reassigned to a different end user.
+If the identity can not be verified, this function should `throw new Error('identity-verification-failed')`.

+### `Identity.verifyIdentityFromLoginMethod(identity)`

+Verifies that `identity` was issued during a call to `Identity.establishWithLoginMethod()` and represents the end user that it claims to, and returns an identifier corresponding to that end user.
+The returned identifier is unique within the service and never reassigned to a different end user.
+If the identity can not be verified, this function will `throw new Error('identity-verification-failed')`.

 ### `Identity.isClientStateValid(clientState)`